Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    Type `exit` in console to exit XSCT console.

-   As uboot image in common image package do not have default environment variables.
+   As uboot image in common image package does not have default environment variables.
 So we need to update the bootargs manually.
 We prepare one system-user.dtsi under `ref_files` directory.
 Just copy it to device tree BSP directory and modify system-top.dts to include it like below.

    ```bash
    cp system-user.dtsi mydevice/psv_cortexa72_0/device_tree_domain/bsp/